Elanchezhiyan-P/IceCream_Parlor_Cafe/README.md

 # Ice Cream Parlor Application

-This is a simple Flask-based application for a Ice Cream Parlor Cafe that uses SQLite to manage:
+This is a simple Flask-based application for an Ice Cream Parlor Cafe that uses SQLite to manage:

 - Seasonal flavor offerings
 - Ingredient inventory